the-scouts/por/sphinx_source/chapter-5.rst

 e. **The County Scout Council** :sup:`sv`

-   *  The County Scout Council is the electoral body which supports Scouting in the County.
-It is the body to which the County Executive Committee is accountable.
-   *  Membership of the County Scout Council is open to:
+   i.
+The County Scout Council is the electoral body which supports Scouting in the County.
+It is the body to which the County Executive Committee is accountable. ii.
+Membership of the County Scout Council is open to:

        **Ex-officio Members**

        * All adult members and associate members of the Scout County (see County roles listed in The Appointments Process chapter, Table 2: Appointments)
        * Regional Commissioner (in England and Wales)
        * All adults holding the following appointments from the Scout Districts in the County;

          i.
 District Commissioner
          ii.
 District Youth Commissioner